 What we are going to do now is to trace a few lines on the picture to define with precision the salient landmarks of the face in order to subsequently be able to reproduce them at the size we want.

 The first grid lines are going to define the contour of the face.
-In this case three lines are sufficient.
-As you can see, chin, forehead and jaw position are captured by these lines.
+In this case, three lines are sufficient.
+As you can see, the chin, forehead, and jaw position are captured by these lines.